 - Human self-awareness: this theory piggybacks upon the learning theory of mirror neurons.
 Just as we can visualize our actions, scientists postulate that mirror neurons allow us to “picture” our own thought processes in order to learn about ourselves.
 Some say mirror neurons contribute to our theory of mind skills.

 - Automatic imitation: this is why yawns are contagious, babies will put their arms up when you do, and Buzzfeed articles recommend that you mirror body language in job interviews.
-We can’t help but mimic our fellow humans and feel positively towards those that mimic us.
+We can’t help but mimic our fellow humans and feel positive toward those that mimic us.
 Scientists wonder if this is due to mirror neurons.

 Mirror Neurons and Yelling

 Twenty-six years on, some of the more grandiose claims made of mirror neurons have been scaled back.
-But even the most serious detractors admit that there is a connection between the mirror neuron system and automatic imitation.
+But even the most serious detractors admit a connection between the mirror neuron system and automatic imitation.

 It is this connection between mirror neurons and automatic imitation that leads me to think that yelling is simply biologically ineffective.
 I witnessed it first hand when I lost my cool with Big A. His immediate reaction was to mirror me.
 His little face contorted in rage.
 He thrust his chest and face towards me while clenching his fists behind him.
 Then he crumpled to the floor and cried as if his heart was broken.